 1. MONEY.
 You cannot use the Philippine Peso (PhP) in Taiwan that’s why you have to exchange your pesos first (or even US dollars, if you have some) to Taiwanese dollars (TWD).
 Remember, have your money exchanged in the airport before heading out to Taipei.
 You can have it exchanged in Ninoy Aquino International Airport (NAIA) or in Taiwan Taoyuan International Airport (TTIA).
 I compared the exchange rates in both airports and I must say it’s better to have your money exchanged in TTIA.
 We didn’t see any forex shops in Taiwanese neighborhoods (unlike in Thailand, Singapore or even Korea) so avoid wasting your time looking for one by having your money already exchanged at the airport.
 If ever you run out of TWD, relax.
 You can exchange your money in the Bank of Taiwan, which is probably the only bank in Taiwan that exchanges PhP to TWD.
 Finding one would take time, though.
 Ask the staff of your hotel if ever you need to locate it.

 2. PASSPORTS.
 This is a basic requirement whenever you are traveling out of the country so prepare it before your travel!
-Now that Taiwan has issued a temporary visa-free pass for Filipinos (this will run from November 1, 2017 to July 31, 2018), you can go there just with your passport (with remaining validity of at least six months from date of entry) and these other requirements: a return ticket or a ticket for the traveler’s next destination; a proof of accommodation (hotel) booking or your sponsor’s contact information (if ever you have family or friends who will be hosting your stay in their country) and a completed arrival card, which is actually obtained in the airline you’re going to fly with going to Taiwan.
+Now that Taiwan has issued a temporary visa-free pass for Filipinos (this will run from November 1, 2017 to July 31, 2018; UPDATE: it is extended until July 31, 2019), you can go there just with your passport (with remaining validity of at least six months from date of entry) and these other requirements: a return ticket or a ticket for the traveler’s next destination; a proof of accommodation (hotel) booking or your sponsor’s contact information (if ever you have family or friends who will be hosting your stay in their country) and a completed arrival card, which is actually obtained in the airline you’re going to fly with going to Taiwan.

 3. MAPS.
 This is often overlooked by some tourists but having maps (especially the ones in cellphones) is of great help whenever you are traveling.
 Meanwhile, you can look for travel brochures (some of which contain maps of Taiwan or Taipei, its capital) in TTIA once you have landed.
 If you were not able to find one, ask the staff in the reception area of your hotel for this.
 More so, ask if they have a map of Taipei Metro (or Taipei MRT, which is shortcut of Mass Rapid Transit), which will be of great use while traveling in (and also out of) Taipei.
 Better make one handy while you’re on the go.